stefanoconiglio/A-Numerically-Exact-Algorithm-for-the-Bin-Packing-Problem/README.md

 Delorme, M., Iori, M. and Martello, S., 2016.
 Bin packing and cutting stock problems: Mathematical models and exact algorithms.
 European Journal of Operational Research, 255(1), pp.1-20.

 More instances can be downloaded from the BPPLIB page at the url: https://site.unibo.it/operations-research/en/research/bpplib-a-bin-packing-problem-library.

+Detailed instance-by-instance results obtained with the BCCF run with the configuration used in the paper are contained in the file results.ods.

 # Rational infinite-precision dual solutions to the Fractional Bin Packing Problem (FBPP)